puppetlabs-toy-chest/puppet-quest-guide/quests/defined_resource_types.md

 principle can easily be extended to cover a range of other user-related resources.

-To address this need, of repeatable groups of resources, the Puppet language uses *defined resource types*.
+To address this need for repeatable groups of resources, the Puppet language uses *defined resource types*.
 A defined resource type is a block of Puppet code similar in syntax to a class.
 Like a class, a defined resource type can take parameters and use these parameters to configure a related group of resources.
-Unlike a class, however, a defined resource type, is not singleton.
+Unlike a class, however, a defined resource type is not singleton.
 This means that the defined resource type may be declared multiple times on the same node.